US seeks to address Turkish Syria concerns

 Ankara said the US had to stop backing the YPG if they wanted cooperation.

-"If they want cooperation, we are ready for this cooperation," Turkey's Deputy Prime Minister Bekir Bozdag said on Monday.
-"As the first step to take, they can stop arming terror groups and take back weapons already given."
+Thousands of civilians in the northern Syrian region of Afrin are reportedly trying to flee as Turkey continues its ground offensive.

+The UN Security Council has been meeting to discuss the operation, as well as the wider humanitarian situation in Syria.

-Turkey says its troops have seized territory from the Kurdish militia, which controls much of north-eastern Syria.
+Turkey says its troops have seized territory from the Kurdish militia.

-It is believed by Turkey to be an extension of the Kurdistan Workers Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades.
+It believes the fighters are an extension of the Kurdistan Workers Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades.
 The YPG denies any direct links to the group.

 - Why Turkey is targeting Kurdish enclave in Syria